sbuss/gocon-tokyo/talk-notes.md

 # slide 3

-App Engine was the first cloud hosting service.
-We started with Python in 2008 and then added Go as our second runtime in May 2011.
+App Engine was the first serverless platform.
+We started with Python in 2008 and then added Go in May 2011.
 That was version r57.2, which obviously predated Go 1.0.
 It launched with a number of limitations, similar to the limitations in the original Python runtime:

 # slide 4